How Capitalist Excesses Discredit the Market Economy

 Under the current neoliberal economic system the misinterpretation by private capital owners is again responsible for capitalist excesses.
 This time, however, it took on an unprecedented dimension: The competition in deregulated global markets, based on dollar prices and subject to severe cost pressure, is the reason why productive capital is not only exempt from its commitment to society and environment at the place of its origin, but can in addition be detached from its local ties and relocated to foreign sites solely according to the criterion of highest returns.

 However, no false conclusion should be drawn from the capitalist derailment of the market economy.
 There is indeed a constant threat of derailment – which has to be countered by economic policy measures –, but it must not be misconceived as a natural amalgam of market economy and capitalism.
-After all, the market economy is the only known economic order suitable to establish optimal welfare in terms of social justice and environmental sustainability – provided democratically legitimated social-ecological regulation has been established.
+After all, the market economy is the only known economic order suitable to establish optimal welfare in terms of social justice and environmental sustainability – provided democratically legitimated social-ecological regulation has been established (see also Sustainable Social Welfare).
 In conclusion, only a regulated, non-capitalist market economy can guarantee a future-oriented social and ecological development.

 5. The Up-to-Date Definition of Capitalism